arielchuri/forglory/crystalcastles.md

 The notation '2d' indicates 2 six-sided dice.
 2p indicates 2 pips.

-A character may have a *Power* of 3d and a sword which adds +2d for their attack.
+A character may have a *Power* of 3d.
-This would make an attack roll of 5d.
+The number of _hits_ is the sum of all the dice that come up 1, 2, or 3.
 Each _hit_ on that roll will remove a 1 pip (1hp) of health from the target.

-The number of _hits_ is the some of all the dice that come up 1, 2, or 3.

 The numbers 4, 5, 6 are not counted.
 We call them square, cross, and lines and they have other meanings depending on the context.

+You may also pair any 3s with _lines_ (6) to get bonus effects.
+Some are generic effects based on the action.
+Some are effects based on your weapon.

+Pairs of _crosses_ (5) cause negative effects.
+Pairs of _squares_ (4) may also have effects that may be neutral.
+Usually denoting effects caused by the environment or changes to the narrative or the attitudes of the NPCs.

 ## Mechanics